The Spiritual Centre.co.uk

 In this way Ivy reveals a quiet synchronicity between worlds.
 Whether in the marble sanctuaries of Greece or the forest dwellings of ancient Britain, the vine seems to whisper the same message.
 Healing does not always arrive through effort or intervention.
 Sometimes it comes through stillness, through dream, and through the subtle presence of the living plants that share our world.

-(See: Secret Harmony)
+(See: Asclepian Incubation / Secret Harmony)

 Day Dreaming – Ivy